The most stylish co-living and shared living spaces in London

 Gravity Co-Living's Finsbury Park space

-Ideal for young professionals, this eco-friendly, co-living group with buildings in Finsbury Park (ensuite rooms from £245 a week) and Camden Lock (from £380), and places an emphasis on meaningful social interactions that can lead to career networking opportunities or collaborations (there's a co-working space on site).
+Ideal for young professionals, this eco-friendly, co-living group with buildings in Finsbury Park, Hounslow and Camden places an emphasis on meaningful social interactions that can lead to career networking opportunities or collaborations (there's a co-working space on site).